SofieThi/STH_Visual/assignment_1/README.md

 ## Usage (reproducing results)

+In order to run this code, clone the repository and store the data in the data folder.
+You will need the packages in the requirements.txt document and the premade functions in the utils folder.

 To replicate the results choose the flowers dataset from https://www.robots.ox.ac.uk/~vgg/data/flowers/102/ and choose the target image "image_0004.jpg"

-In order to run this code you need the packages in the requirements.txt document

 ## Discussion of results